chrisdonahue/nesmdb/README.md

 - [NES synthesizer primer](#nes-synthesizer-primer)
 - [Attribution](#attribution)

-The Nintendo Entertainment System Music Database (NES-MDB) is a dataset intended for building automatic music composition systems for the NES audio synthesizer.
+The Nintendo Entertainment System Music Database (NES-MDB) is a dataset intended for building automatic music composition systems for the NES audio synthesizer ([paper](https://arxiv.org/abs/1806.04278)).
 The NES synthesizer has highly constrained compositional parameters which are well-suited to a wide variety of current machine learning techniques.
 The synthesizer is typically programmed in [assembly](https://wiki.nesdev.com/w/index.php/APU), but we parse the assembly into straightforward formats that are more suitable for machine learning.

 This repository contains dataset information as well as `nesmdb`, a Python package that can be used to render your generated music through the NES synthesizer. **You only need to [install](#package-installation) the `nesmdb` package if you want to listen to your generated results.** Otherwise, you may simply [download](#download-links) an appropriate format of the dataset.